MicrosoftDocs/cloud-adoption-framework/docs/govern/resource-consistency/resource-access-management.md

 An Azure subscription is similar to a resource group in that it's a logical construct that groups together resource groups and their resources.
 However, an Azure subscription is also associated with the controls used by Azure Resource Manager.
 Take a closer look at Azure Resource Manager to learn about the relationship between it and an Azure subscription.

-![Diagram of an Azure subscription](../../_images/govern/design/governance-1-11.png) *Figure 3 - An Azure subscription.*
+![Diagram of an Azure subscription](../../_images/govern/design/governance-1-11.png) _Figure 3: An Azure subscription._

 ## What is Azure Resource Manager?

-In [how does Azure work?](../../getting-started/what-is-azure.md) you learned that Azure includes a "front end" with many services that orchestrate all the functions of Azure.
+In [how does Azure work?](../../get-started/what-is-azure.md) you learned that Azure includes a front end with many services that orchestrate all the functions of Azure.
 One of these services is [Azure Resource Manager](https://docs.microsoft.com/azure/azure-resource-manager), and this service hosts the RESTful API used by clients to manage resources.

-![Diagram of Azure Resource Manager](../../_images/govern/design/governance-1-12.png) *Figure 4 - Azure Resource Manager.*
+![Diagram of Azure Resource Manager](../../_images/govern/design/governance-1-12.png) _Figure 4: Azure Resource Manager._

 The following figure shows three clients: [PowerShell](https://docs.microsoft.com/powershell/azure/overview), the [Azure portal](https://portal.azure.com), and the [Azure CLI](https://docs.microsoft.com/cli/azure):

-![Diagram of Azure clients connecting to the Azure Resource Manager API](../../_images/govern/design/governance-1-13.png) *Figure 5 - Azure clients connect to the Azure Resource Manager RESTful API.*
+![Diagram of Azure clients connecting to the Azure Resource Manager API](../../_images/govern/design/governance-1-13.png) _Figure 5: Azure clients connect to the Azure Resource Manager RESTful API._

 While these clients connect to Azure Resource Manager using the RESTful API, Azure Resource Manager does not include functionality to manage resources directly.
 Rather, most resource types in Azure have their own [resource provider](https://docs.microsoft.com/azure/azure-resource-manager/management/overview#terminology).

 ![Azure resource providers](../../_images/govern/design/governance-1-14.png)
-*Figure 6 - Azure resource providers.*
+_Figure 6: Azure resource providers._

 When a client makes a request to manage a specific resource, Azure Resource Manager connects to the resource provider for that resource type to complete the request.
 For example, if a client makes a request to manage a virtual machine resource, Azure Resource Manager connects to the **Microsoft.Compute** resource provider.

 ![Azure Resource Manager connecting to the Microsoft.Compute resource provider](../../_images/govern/design/governance-1-15.png)
-*Figure 7 - Azure Resource Manager connects to the **Microsoft.Compute** resource provider to manage the resource specified in the client request.*
+_Figure 7: Azure Resource Manager connects to the **Microsoft.Compute** resource provider to manage the resource specified in the client request._

 Azure Resource Manager requires the client to specify an identifier for both the subscription and the resource group in order to manage the virtual machine resource.